gu-benites/aromachat-vibe/src/features/layout/README.md

 ## Responsive Design

-The layout is responsive and will automatically adjust based on screen size:
+The layout is fully responsive:
-- On mobile: Sidebar is hidden by default and can be toggled with a menu button
+- On mobile: Sidebar is hidden by default and can be toggled with a menu button in the header
 - On desktop: Sidebar is visible by default and can be collapsed/expanded
+- Smooth transitions between states

 ## Accessibility

 - All interactive elements have proper ARIA attributes
-- Keyboard navigation is supported
+- Keyboard navigation is fully supported
-- Focus management is handled for modal dialogs and menus
+- Focus management is handled for all interactive elements
 - Color contrast meets WCAG 2.1 AA standards
+- Screen reader friendly

 ## Dependencies